-While the Erie Canal in Syracuse has been mostly paved over for 100 years, the corridor has remained significant to the region by transporting people and goods, and soon by providing for one of the longest recreation paths in the country.
-Considering the upcoming bicentennial of the Erie Canal in 2017, the City of Syracuse and Town of DeWitt have launched Elevating Erie, a competition to identify innovative ideas that will stimulate and guide positive future development in the Town and the City.
-This jointly-sponsored ideas competition–made possible with funding from the New York State Department of State–invites proposals for connecting one of the most urbanized areas of the Erie Canalway Trail.
+While the Erie Canal between DeWitt and Camillus has been mostly paved over for 100 years, the corridor has remained significant to the region by transporting people and goods, and will soon be traversed by one of the longest recreation paths in the United States.
+Considering the celebration of the bicentennial of the Erie Canal which began in 2017, the City of Syracuse and Town of DeWitt hosted the Elevating Erie Ideas Competition to identify innovative ideas that would stimulate and guide positive future development in the Town and the City.
+This jointly-sponsored ideas competition–made possible with funding from the New York State Department of State–invited proposals for connecting one of the most urbanized areas of the Erie Canalway Trail.

 The future of the Canal can positively impact the ecology, economy, and the general health of the cities it traverses along its nearly 400-mile length.
 This call for ideas was intended to help envision new ideas and strategies for ecologically responsible design within a post-industrial landscape, and to reconsider how infrastructure, economic development, and ecology can coexist in a mutually beneficial way.
 Entrants were asked to create solutions that enabled social engagement, created recreational assets, supported economic opportunities and generated urban-ecological mutualism with the goal of elevating a more holistic Erie Boulevard East, able to positively impact its host cities for the next generation.